GushALKDev/Ethernaut_Fallout/README.md

 ## To find the solution, we must first know the problem.

-Until Solidity version 0.4.21, the constructor (function that is executed only once when the contract is deployed) was defined as one with the same name as the contract, so it was not possible to call this function once the contract had been deployed.
+Until Solidity version 0.4.21, the constructor (function that is executed only once when the contract is deployed) was defined as function with the same name as the contract, so it was not possible to call this function once the contract had been deployed.

 This caused quite a few security problems, since, if for any reason the name of the contract was changed, the function that previously worked as a constructor, stopped working as a constructor and started working as a normal one, allowing to call it even if the contract had already been deployed.